robvet/dapr-workshop/Assignment03/step-by-step.md

    The `route` field tells Dapr to forward messages sent to the `collectfine` topic to the `/collectfine` endpoint in the app.
 The `scopes` field restricts this subscription to only the service with app-id `finecollectionservice`.

-Now the FineCollectionService is ready to receive messages through Dapr pub/sub.
+Now the FineCollectionService is ready to receive published messages through Dapr.
 But there is a catch!
-Dapr formats messages with the open-source  [CloudEvents](https://cloudevents.io/) message format for pub/sub.
-So when a message is sent through pub/sub, the receiving application needs to format the message to a `CloudEvent`.
+Dapr formats pub/sub messages with the open-source  [CloudEvents](https://cloudevents.io/) message format.
+When received, a subscriber must transform the message to a `CloudEvent`.
 You'll start by manually parsing the incoming JSON.
 Later, you'll evolve this approach to use the ASP.NET Core model binding using the Dapr SDK for .NET.

 1. Open the file `src/FineCollectionService/Controllers/CollectionController.cs` in VS Code.

-1. Remove the `SpeedingViolation` parameter from the `CollectFine` method and replace this with a `cloudevent` parameter of type `System.Text.Json.JsonDocument` that is decorated with the `[FromBody]` attribute:
+1. In the `CollectFine` method, remove the `SpeedingViolation` parameter and replace it with a `System.Text.Json.JsonDocument` parameter.
+Name it `cloudevent` and decorate it with the `[FromBody]` attribute:

    ```csharp
    public async Task<ActionResult> CollectFine([FromBody] System.Text.Json.JsonDocument cloudevent)
    ```

-   > This parameter enables you to get to the raw JSON in the request.
+   > The JsonDocument parameter enables you to extract the raw JSON in the request.

-1. Add the following code at the top of the method to extract the `SpeedingViolation` data from the cloud event:
+1. Add the following code inside the `CollectFine` method to extract the `SpeedingViolation` data from the cloud event:

    ```csharp
    var data = cloudevent.RootElement.GetProperty("data");